1. Discovery of the

 9. Increasing socialization

-ago.
-It was inspired and directed by the biblical message of God’s sovereignty over the whole of life but it lacked a systematic analysis of the dynamic development of the creation.
+inspired and directed by the biblical message of God’s sovereignty over the whole of life but it lacked a systematic analysis of the dynamic development of the creation, both natural and normative.

-determinist mechanist worldview, but later allowing of stochastic processes with an open end.
+mechanist worldview, but later allowing of stochastic processes with an open end.
 Since the nineteenth century, evolution is recognized as the natural kind of dynamic development preceding history as its cultural form.
-History has an open future,
+History has an open future, for which

-for which people take their responsibility to act in freedom, both individually and together in free associations and on the public domain.
+people take their responsibility to act in freedom, both individually and together in free associations and on the public domain.
 Dynamic development is both made possible and restrained by laws.
-It also requires some latitude of randomness in nature,
+It also requires some latitude of randomness in nature, of human

-In this context, an idea is a limiting concept, not to be defined simply, but to be grasped in one’s intuition.
+an idea is a limiting concept, not to be defined simply, but to be grasped in one’s intuition.
 Sections 4 is concerned with natural evolution as a dynamic process, section 5 with the opening up of natural behaviour into normative acts.
+Sections 6-10

 1. Discovery of the law